 Skip advert

 Advertisement - Article continues below

-Toyota will build its new Urban Cruiser on a fresh platform that offers three different electric powertrain options.
-There are two lithium-ion phosphate battery pack sizes available – 49kWh and 61kWh – which promise competitive pricing, while a standard heat pump and remote pre-heating should help deliver better performance in cold weather.
+Toyota will build its new Urban Cruiser on a fresh platform that offers three powertrain options.
+Two lithium-ion phosphate battery packs are available – 49kWh and 61kWh – and these promise competitive pricing, while a standard heat pump and remote pre-heating should help deliver better performance in cold weather.

 The smaller pack comes exclusively with a single, front-mounted motor that produces 142bhp and 189Nm of torque; the larger 61kWh unit ups the single-motor’s power to 172bhp, but shares the same 189Nm torque figure.
-Upgrade to the dual-motor system and you’ll see power increased to 181bhp, with a more substantial 300Nm of torque.
+In some markets there will also be a dual-motor system with four-wheel drive, an increase in power to 181bhp, and a more substantial 300Nm of torque, but this version won’t be coming to the UK.
+As such, the hill-descent functions and extra drive modes, the buttons for which are pictured here, won’t feature in the UK model.

 Advertisement - Article continues below

-Suzuki quotes a DC charging speed of up to 150kW for the 61kWh e Vitara, replenishing the battery from 15 to 70 per cent in around 30 minutes – another figure that will likely be shared between the two.
+Suzuki quotes a DC charging speed of up to 150kW for the 61kWh e Vitara, replenishing the battery from 15 to 70 per cent in around 30 minutes – another figure that will likely be shared with the Toyota.

-The Urban Cruiser is only marginally larger on the road than a current Yaris Cross, but packs a wheelbase that is 140mm longer.
-This benefits interior space, which is also assisted by a flexible second row that can slide and recline, and is split in a 40:20:40 layout.
-Toyota gives an official boot capacity of up to 306 litres – although there’s no bonus under-bonnet storage.
-There is, at least, a useful space underneath the rear boot floor to store cables and the like.
+The Urban Cruiser is only marginally larger than the current Yaris Cross, but its wheelbase is 140mm longer.
+This benefits interior space, which is also assisted by a flexible second row that can slide and recline, and is split 40:20:40.
+Toyota gives an official boot capacity of up to 306 litres – although there’s no extra under-bonnet storage.
+However, there is a useful space underneath the boot floor to store cables and the like.

+Skip advert